mxjp/rvx/docs/reference/views/index.md

 + The view doesn't break when the parent node is replaced or when a view consisting of only a single node is detached from it's parent.
 + The boundary is updated immediately after the first or last node has been updated.
++ There is at least one node at all time.
 + If there are multiple nodes, all nodes remain in the current parent.
 + If there are multiple nodes, the initial nodes must have a common parent.
 + When changing nodes, the view must remain in it's current position.